-17. 17.
-How would you describe the Centre's relationship with emergency response services?
-18. 18.
-Please share a story that illustrates the challenges and successes of responding to a monsoon in your community.
-TION 3: THE ROLE OF NEIGHBOURHOOD CENTRES IN THE CONTEXT OF ASTER RESPONSE
+17. How would you describe the Centre's relationship with emergency response services?
+18. Please share a story that illustrates the challenges and successes of responding to a monsoon in your community.
+TION 3: THE ROLE OF NEIGHBOURHOOD CENTRES IN THE CONTEXT OF

-19. 19.
-What do you think is the role of Neighbourhood/Community Centres in disaster preparation, response and recovery?
 20. 20.
 What do you think makes Neighbourhood/Community Centres and other equivalent Centres unique, or most valuable, in the context of disaster response and recovery?
 21. 21.
 In the disaster context, how is the role of your Neighbourhood Centre perceived by the Local Disaster Management Group?